greenelab/connectivity-search-manuscript/manuscript.md

 ## Abstract {.page_break_before}

 Hetnets, short for “heterogeneous networks”, contain multiple node and relationship types and offer a way to encode biomedical knowledge.
-For example, Hetionet connects 11 types of nodes — including genes, diseases, drugs, pathways, and anatomical structures — with over 2 million edges of 24 types.
+For example, Hetionet connects 11 types of nodes
+— including genes, diseases, drugs, pathways, and anatomical structures — with over 2 million edges of 24 types.
 Previously, we trained a classifier to repurpose drugs using features extracted from Hetionet.
 The model identified types of paths between a drug and disease that occurred more frequently between known treatments.

 For many applications however, a training set of known relationships does not exist;
-Yet researchers would still like to know how two nodes are meaningfully connected.
+Yet researchers would still like to learn how two nodes are meaningfully connected.
-For example, users may want to know not only how metformin is related to breast cancer, but also how the GJA1 gene might be involved in insomnia.
+For example, users may be curious not only how metformin is related to breast cancer, but also how the _GJA1_ gene might be involved in insomnia.
 Therefore, we developed hetnet connectivity search to propose the most important paths between any two nodes.

 The algorithm behind connectivity search identifies types of paths that occur more frequently than would be expected by chance (based on node degree alone).